SarahErsali/Readmission-Predictive-Models-For-Diabetes/README.md

 - **Tuned** using hyperparameter optimization

 Model performance was assessed using metrics such as **Accuracy**, **Precision**, **Recall**, **F1-score**, and **AUC**, along with **ROC curves** for visual comparison.

+To further evaluate model reliability, test data from **five real patients** was used to assess how accurately each model predicts hospital readmission:

+- **XGBoost**, **Random Forest**, and the **Ensemble model** each correctly predicted readmission status for all five patients (100% accuracy).
+- **LightGBM** correctly predicted four out of five patient outcomes.

+This demonstrates a high degree of predictive accuracy, especially in models using ensemble and tree-based strategies.